FisaGamer/docs/docs/plugins.md

     ]
 }
 ```

+#### Plugin ID

+Each plugin must have an id, which must be unique and contain only numbers,
+lowercase letters and dashes.
+It is recommended to use the name as a basis for
+creating the id, for example if the name is `Hello World`, the id could be
+`hello-world`.
+Also the plugin's directory must have the same name as its id.

 > {info} To create a plugin you can use the following command that will
 automatically generate the plugin's folder and many files by